Meet the Bidens: America's new 'first family'

 Mr Biden, however, has been unwavering in his support for his son.
 During the final presidential debate, when Mr Trump mocked Hunter's cocaine use, the former vice-president simply said: "I'm proud of him.
 I'm proud of my son."

-After Mr Trump was the first president in more than a century not to have a dog, the Bidens are bringing two with them.
+After Mr Trump became the first US president in more than a century not to have a dog, the Bidens are bringing two with them.

-The German shepherds - Champ and Major - as well as a cat, whose breed and name have not yet been revealed, will move into the White House on Jan 20.
+The German shepherds - Champ and Major - as well as a cat, whose breed and name have not yet been revealed, will move into the White House tomorrow.

 The canine companions featured in one of Mr Biden's campaign ads that warned voters to "choose your humans wisely", highlighting clips of Mr Trump scoffing at the idea of a presidential pet.